Cneale92/gigON/README.md

 ## User Story
 AS A melomaniac </br>
 I WANT to be able to link my spotify music to last fm </br>
-SO I can see relevant concerts coming near me for the music I like </br>
+SO I can see relevant concerts coming up near me for the music I like </br>